-- 9. Enter the following: (fields marked with pare required) - Description.
-Displayed in the list of defined numbers. - Owner.
-This person may edit the number even if they are not an administrator. - Select whether or not to include the number in the directory. - Select whether or not to screen calls.
-When set to yes, the person answering is asked if they accept the call. - Force the callerid.
-This should normally be set to "Original". - Force the caller name.
-This allows users on a SIP telephone to see which number the call came from. - Force hangup Force the call to hang up after a certain number of minutes. - The record group, if one was defined. - Music on hold: If set to yes, calls to this number will hear music when on hold. - PIN.
-If a PIN was defined, a caller who knows the PIN can call the number routing menu (\5 by default) and change the temporary routing and announcement message. - Temporary routing.
-This overrides the main number routing, as described in the next section.
+- 9. Enter the following: (fields marked with → are required) - Description: Displayed in the list of defined numbers. - Owner: This person may edit the number even if they are not an administrator. - Include in directory: Select whether or not to include the number in the directory. - Screen calls: Select whether or not to screen calls.
+When set to yes, the person answering is asked if they accept the call. - Force callerid: This should normally be set to "Original". - Force caller name.
+This allows users on a SIP telephone to see which number the call came from. - Force hangup after (minutes): Force the call to hang up after a certain number of minutes. - Record group: The record group, if one was defined. - Music on hold: If set to yes, calls to this number will hear music when on hold. - PIN: If a PIN was defined, a caller who knows the PIN can call the number routing menu (5 by default) and change the temporary routing and announcement message. - Default destination: Calls can be directed to a selected destination, supported by the number form.

+- Temporary routing: This overrides the main number routing, as described in the next section.
 If you use the number routing telephone menu, it is the temporary routing that you change. - The temporary destination to route calls to when a call is received on this number. - 10.
 Click Save. - 11.
 To set an announcement message to be played when the number is called, and before the destination is rung, go back into the number settings, and upload a .wav file.
-Alternately, call the number or feature code (\5 by default) for the number routing menu.
+Alternately, call the number or feature code (5 by default) for the number routing menu.